Ecological-Complexity-Lab/lab_website/_members/tino.md

 # PEER-REVIEWED BOOKS

-* Barrios-García M N, Quintero C, Ballari S A, Sasal Y, Vitali A & Rodríguez-Cabal M A. Impact of introduced herbivores in forested ecosystems in Valenzuela A.E.J., Anderson C.B., Ojeda R.A. y
+We (Barrios-García M N, Quintero C, Ballari S A, Sasal Y, Vitali A & Rodríguez-Cabal M A)  wrote the chapter "Impact of introduced herbivores in forested ecosystems" in the book "  Invasive Exotic Mammals in Argentina".
+The book's editors are: "Valenzuela A.E.J., Anderson C.B., Ojeda R.A.
+S.A.
+Ballari"
-* S.A.
-Ballari, editors.
-Invasive Exotic Mammals in Argentina.
-SAREM Series A: Mammalogical Research, Argentina.
-In press.

 # AWARDS & GRANTS